 Even visitors who don’t view your profile page can see you in search results or on posts that appear in their feeds.
 When they do, it’s important that your profiles maintain a uniform identity.
 Profiles need to uphold your brand image but also be easily identifiable as the specific location they represent.
 One easy way to do this is to use your brand logo as the icon for each profile.
 Create a footer or edit the text on each image to include location details.
 Make sure to add your city or region to your page name or profile handle too.
 This will help make it easier for users to find you through a quick search instead of getting frustrated and seeking out your competitors instead.

-When creating social media guidelines for your hotel locations, include this instruction: no filters or frames.
-These features can be a fun way for individuals to show their support for sports teams, causes, or even national holidays, but they have no place on the professional pages of brands.
+Include this instruction when creating social media guidelines for your hotel locations, i: no filters or frames.
+These features are a fun way for individuals to show their support for sports teams, causes, or even national holidays, but they have no place on the professional pages of brands.
 Not only will they detract from overall brand consistency (especially if only a few locations apply them) they’re also potentially derisive and can negatively impact bookings as a result.

 Give hotel managers the power to promote.